pusher/go-interface-fuzzer/README.markdown

 type is specified, the tool will attempt to produce a default; and report an error otherwise.

+@generator:   GenerateChannel   model.Channel
 @generator: !
-GenerateChannel   model.Channel
-@generator: !
 GenerateID        model.EventID
-@generator:   GenerateIDMessage model.IDMessage
 @generator: !
+GenerateIDMessage model.IDMessage
-GeneratePartition model.Partition
+@generator:   GeneratePartition model.Partition

 **Syntax:**

   "[!]
 FunctionName Type"

-  The presence of a `!` means that this is a stateless function: it is not passed a state parameter and is not expected to return a new state.
+  The presence of a `!` means that this is a stateful function: it is also passed a state parameter and is expected to return a new state as its second result.

-`@generator state` specifies that custom generator functions (those specified by a `@generator` line) take a state parameter, and gives the value of the initial state (which is any legal expression, copied verbatim into the generated code).
-If a generator state is present, it is passed as the SECOND argument (after the *rand.Rand value); and the generator returns a new state as the SECOND result.
+`@generator state` supplies an initial state for stateful generators.
+It must be given if any generators are stateful.
+The initial state is any legal Go expression; it is just copied verbatim into the generated code.

 @generator state: InitialGeneratorState